Switching banks can pay off.

 Sometimes you don’t know how much better a product or customer experience is until you try it.
 Getting the chance to try a new bank, and get paid to do it, could be a win-win situation.
 You might find its app to be more useful, its ATMs to be more convenient or its features to be better than your existing bank.

 It might not be accurate to compare interest earned in a year through compounding to receiving a bank account bonus as a lump sum earned in the near future.
 But the bottom line is a bank account bonus is more money in your pocket.
-In a rate environment where the Federal Reserve has committed to low rates for the next few years, finding new ways to earn some extra cash is always welcome.
+Finding new ways to earn some extra cash is always welcome — especially with talks of a potential recession.

 Those incurring overdraft fees and monthly service fees could benefit by having fewer accounts.
 Assuming you’ll have a large enough balance to avoid fees, since your money won’t be spread around different banks, you could use a bank account bonus to start banking elsewhere.
 It’s always a good idea to not immediately close a bank account where you have a direct deposit or bills being paid out of, until you have a chance to change over that information and the banks have a chance to process the change.